lacygoill/vim-snippets/UltiSnips/README/ulti.md

 Only from a `pre_expand` or `post_jump` statement.

-If the code needs to modify the line where the trigger was matched, then it will have to invoke `snip.cursor.set(x,y)` with the desired cursor position.
+## When is `snip.cursor.set()` necessary?

-And, in that case, UltiSnips will not remove the tab_trigger: the code should do it itself.
+If your code  needs to modify the  line where the trigger was  matched, then you will have to invoke `snip.cursor.set(x,y)` with the desired cursor position.

 #
 #